cuhklinlab/coupleCoC_plus/README.md

 This package contains the source code for the production of results in the paper "coupleCoC+: a information-theoretic co-clustering-based transfer learning framework for the integrative clustering of single-cell genomic data" by Pengcheng Zeng and Zhixiang Lin.
 The code include matlab code for the coupleCoC+ algorithm and R code for the downstream analysis.

 ## Requirements
-* MATLAB R2019b for the coupleCoC+ model (including the matlab-based benchmark methods coupleCoC and CoC)
+* MATLAB R2019b for the coupleCoC+ model
-- R version 4.0.4 for data visualization and downstream analysis (including the R-based benchmark methods LIGER, Seurat, SC3, SIMLR, etc.)
+- R version 4.0.4 for data visualization and downstream analysis

 ## Main functions
 Main functions in this package include: